treeverse/lakeFS/docs/reference/security/external-principals.md

 ---
-title: Authentication with AWS IAM Roles
+title: Login with AWS IAM
 description: This section covers how to authenticate to lakeFS using AWS IAM.
 grand_parent: Reference
 parent: Security